Otto-Wilhelm Förster

 Otto-Wilhelm Förster (16 March 1885 – 24 June 1966) was a general in the German Army during World War II who commanded several corps.
 He was a recipient of the Knight's Cross of the Iron Cross.

-Förster retired from active duty in January 1944.
+Förster entered military service in 1903 and fought in World War I. After the war, he remained in the peacetime Reichswehr.
+He fought in World War II and retired from active duty in January 1944.
 He was arrested by the Soviet authorities following the war.
-Convicted as a war criminal in Soviet Union, he was held until 1955.
+Convicted as a war criminal in the Soviet Union, he was held until 1955.